 For any inventor, whether he or she is an experienced inventor or a first timer, it is highly advisable that they hire a patent agent or patent attorney.
 Filing a patent application must follow a certain legal process.
 The expertise that these specialized agents possess is invaluable, as they can draft a patent application that meets all federal requirements.
 While an inventor might be able to explain his or her invention in layman’s terms, a patent application requires a level of description and detail that a patent agent or attorney is used to.
 The “specification” part of the application can be especially complex, so a patent agent or attorney can help describe your invention in legal or scientific terms.

 If you need help filing a tool or utility patent, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.